 In the historic district you will find grand old Victorians, Bungalows, American Four Squares and other old timey styles, along tree-lined streets.

-The Old Town offers an eclectic, funky mix of small, locally owned specialty shops and small restaurants, cafes and a very popular FOOD COOP.
+Old Town Takoma Main Street offers an eclectic, funky mix of small, locally owned specialty shops and small restaurants, cafes and a very popular FOOD COOP.
 From the end of April to mid December there is a farmers market every Sunday in the center of town.
 To celebrate July 4th, the town puts on its own parade and its own fireworks display.